-Essex & Herts Pest Control offer prompt and professional rodent control solutions, protecting homes and businesses from rats throughout the Bannister Green area.
+Essex & Herts Pest Control eradicate rats from homes and businesses throughout the Bannister Green and surrounding villages.

 Externally, brown rat burrows are quite recognisable.
 Burrow entry points are usually tennis ball sized and can be found on sloping grounds of banks and rivers or beneath some form of cover such as drains, tree roots or pavements.
 The brown rat can also be found inside in loft spaces and cavity walls, normally indicated by droppings and tunnels through insulation.
 They require free access to water and feed on a wide range of food sources.
 Entry into a building can be via an opened toilet, sewage or drainage pipes and even open doorways.